ncoghlan/misc/notes/python3/questions_and_answers.rst

 expect Linux distros will apply it as a patch to their versions of Python 3.4.

+Until Python 3.4, the Python 3 codec system also didn't cleanly handle the transform codecs provided as part of the standard library.
+Python 3.4 includes several changes to the way these codecs are handled that nudge users towards the type neutral APIs in the codecs module when they attempt to use them with the text encoding specific convenience methods on the builtin types.

 Another change that has yet to be fully integrated is the switch to producing dynamic views from the ``keys``, ``values`` and ``items`` methods of dict objects.
 It currently isn't easy to implement fully